canonical/kernel-docs/docs/how-to/testing-verification/test-pre-release-kernels.md

 Kernels published to the build PPAs are not suitable for production systems - enabling them could cause boot failures or regressions and is not recommended.
 ```

+For details on the kernel lifecycle, see the {doc}`/explanation/kernel-lifecycle-sru`.

 ## Enable the -proposed pocket to software sources